zirkler/tresor-import/README.md

 To contribute:

 1. fork the repo
-2. install an start `npm i && npm start`
+2. install and start `npm i && npm start`
 3. open [`http://localhost:5000`](http://localhost:5000) in your browser
 4. Import a PDF.
 Content is shown in your Javascript console
 5. Write a parser in `src/brokers` to parse that content - see `src/brokers/comdirect.js` for inspiration